Types of chocolate: Belgium

 Belgian chocolate, according to academic Kristy Leissle, does not denote flavor or texture, but refers to bonbons.

 France

 French chocolate's flavor is that of a dark roast and smooth texture.

 Switzerland

 Swiss chocolate has a milky flavor and smooth texture.

 Legal definitions

+Internationally recognized standards are provided by the Codex Alimentarius Commission of the Food and Agriculture Organization.
+These standards notably focus on total cocoa solids — i.e., the sum of all ingredients derived from dried cocoa beans — while also regulating cocoa butter and non-fat cocoa solids contents.

 Canada

-The legislation for cocoa and chocolate products in Canada is found in Division 4 of the Food and Drug Regulations (FDR), under the Food and Drugs Act (FDA).
+The legislation for cocoa and chocolate products in Canada is found in Volume 4 of the Canadian Food Compositional Standards, under the Food and Drugs Act (FDA).
 The Canadian Food Inspection Agency (CFIA) is responsible for the administration and enforcement of the FDR and FDA (as it relates to food).